jonomas/configure-ad/README.md

 <img src="https://i.imgur.com/15gmCrm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This is the process of installing Active Directory and promoting it to a DOmain COntroller
+This is the process of installing Active Directory and promoting it to a Domain Controller
 </p>
 <br />